tdwg/dwc/docs/examples/verbatimLabel.md

 ## Example 1

-For a label affixed to a pinned insect specimen, the verbatimLabel would contain:
+For a label affixed to a pinned insect specimen, the dwc:verbatimLabel would contain:

 > ILL: Union Co.
 > Wolf Lake by Powder Plant